SeanBunch/pomodoro-timer/frontend/README.md

 The backend branch was started and soon I will convert the app to a full stack application with log in features.
 The front-end portion is mostly finished with some minor updates to the mobile UI design remaining.
 The app works as intended as a frontend application now the transition from frontend to full stack is next.

 Started converting the app to use redux.
 Finshed with installing packages needed for redux-toolkit.
 START PAUSE button now works in redux.
 I will be converting each feature one by one to redux to update the app to a more modern state managment system.

+Will be using Rudux-toolkit-query to make api calls to the backend.
+Also will be adding a log in feature so that users can save todo list.